Welcome

 Inflation Reduction Act - Insulins and Vaccines

-• As of 1/1/2023, Our plan covers most Part D vaccines at no cost to our members.
-Call Member Services for more information.
+• Vaccines: Starting January 1, 2023, our plan covers most Part D vaccines at no cost to members.
+For details, please contact Member Services.

-• As of 1/1/2023, Members won’t pay more than $35 for a one-month supply of each insulin product covered by our plan, no matter what cost-sharing tier it’s on.
+• Insulin (effective January 1, 2023): Members pay no more than $35 for a one- month supply of each insulin product covered by our plan, regardless of the cost-sharing tier.

 Medication Therapy Management